The Courtauld Gallery and Courtauld Shop are closed until Spring 2021 while we undertake a major transformation project called Courtauld Connects.

-What is happening to the collection while the Gallery is closed?
+What is happening to the collection while The Gallery is closed?

 All other works which are not loaned to our partner organisations will be kept in secure storage until the Gallery reopens.

-The National Gallery, London
+The Courtauld at the National Gallery, London